yuvallangerontheroad/wayback/wayback-cdx-server/README.md

 * Access to certain fields, such as filename in the CDX.
 When restricted, the cdx results contain only public fields.

-To allow access, the API key cookie must be explicitly set on the client, eg:
+To allow access, the API key cookie must be explicitly set on the client, e.g.:

 ```
 curl -H "Cookie: cdx-auth-token=API-Key-Secret http://mycdxserver/search/cdx?url=..."